In this page: Economic Outline | Political Outline | COVID-19 Country Response

 ---|---|---|---|---|---|

 Brazil has abundant natural resources and a relatively diversified economy.
 The country is the world's largest producer of coffee, sugar cane and oranges, and is one of the world’s largest producers of soya.
-With forests covering half of the country and the world’s largest rainforest, Brazil is the world’s fourth largest exporter of timber.
-Additionally, Brazil is home to the world’s largest commercial livestock heard.
+With forests covering half of the country and the world’s largest rainforest, Brazil is the world’s fourth-largest exporter of timber.
+Additionally, Brazil is home to the world’s largest commercial livestock herd.
 The country also attracts many multi-national groups in the food and bio-fuels industries.
-Still, even though agriculture represents 40.1% of exports, it contributes relatively little to the GDP (5.9%) and only employs 9% of the population.
-Nevertheless, agriculture grew significantly in 2021, mainly driven by the increase in soybean production and higher agricultural commodity prices.
+Still, even though agriculture represents around 40% of exports, it contributes relatively little to the GDP (6.2%) and only employs 8% of the population.
+According to the national statistics agency IBGE, Brazil's 2024 harvest produced 292.7 million tons of cereals, legumes, and oilseeds, a 7.2% decrease from 2023.
+Moreover, from January to November 2024, Brazilian agribusiness exports totalled USD 152.63 billion, representing 48.9% of the country’s total exports.
+A 5.2% decline in international price indices was partly offset by a 5.2% rise in export volumes.

-Brazil is also a large industrial power, and has benefited greatly from its mineral ore wealth.
-The country is the world’s second largest exporter of iron, and one of the world’s main producers of aluminium and coal.
-As an oil producer, Brazil is aiming to become energy independent in the near future, with reserves that could make it one of the top five oil producers in the world.
-Furthermore, the country is increasingly asserting itself in the textile, aeronautics, pharmaceutical, automobile, steel and chemical industry sectors.
+Brazil is also a large industrial power and has benefited greatly from its mineral ore wealth.
+The country is the world’s second-largest exporter of iron and a major producer of aluminium.
+As an oil producer, Brazil is aiming to become more energy independent in the near future, with reserves that could make it one of the top oil producers in the world.
+Furthermore, the country is increasingly asserting itself in the textile, aeronautics, pharmaceutical, automobile, steel, and chemical industry sectors.
 Many of the world’s large automobile manufacturers have set up production plants in Brazil.
-The industry sector contributes 17.6% to the GDP and employs 19.9% of the population.
-However, in 2021, the sector was affected by a lack of inputs, persistent inflation, and the high prices of raw materials and other costs, such as electricity - which surged due to a persistent draught that the country is still facing.
+Overall, the industry sector contributes 22.3% to the GDP and employs one-fifth of the population.
+According to IBGE, industrial production increased by 3.3% in 2023.

-The service sector represents 62.9% of Brazilian GDP and employs 70.9% of the active workforce.
+The service sector represents 58.9% of Brazilian GDP and employs 72% of the active workforce.
 In recent years, the country has embarked on the production of high added-value services, especially in the fields of aeronautics and telecommunications.
-Tourism has also been on the rise in recent years, making it an important segment of the sector.
-Even though the services sector was hit the hardest during the pandemic, it showed a significant recovery in 2021 as vaccination rates rose and people's mobility increased.
+Tourism has also been on the rise, making it an important segment of the sector (tourism revenue reached a record of USD 7.341 billion in 2024, bolstered by foreign tourist spending).
+Even though the services sector was hit the hardest during the pandemic, it showed a significant recovery, with growth reaching pre-pandemic levels.
 The sector's recovery was mainly driven by services to families, information and communication, and transport, as well as a gentle bounce of the tourism industry.
+According to data from IBGE, retail trade sales ended 2024 with a 4.7% year-on-year increase, the largest rise since 2012.

 Breakdown of Economic Activity By Sector | Agriculture | Industry | Services |